vuepress-theme-hope/vuepress-theme-hope/packages/md-enhance/__tests__/demo/guide/demo/vue.md

 - We only support Vue2
 - You must export your component through `export default`
 - We use "ShadowDOM" to make style isolation, and we already replace `document` with `shadowRoot`.
-If you want to access the page document, please visit `window.document`.
+To access the page document, please visit `window.document`.

 :::